DigitalPublishingToolkit/TOD18-Geoblocking/md/17BaumannSweden.md

 Today, Anonine operates servers in more than a dozen international locations, and ranks as one of the most popular VPN services in Sweden.

-Given the uncertainty of many Swedish Internet users about the collection of metadata, it is not surprising that privacy concerns turn out to be the main driver for VPN usage in Sweden.
-On Flashback – the biggest Swedish-speaking Internet forum with around one million registered members – the six hundred or so threads dealing with VPN use often revolve around privacy concerns.
+Given the uncertainty of many Swedish internet users about the collection of metadata, it is not surprising that privacy concerns turn out to be the main driver for VPN usage in Sweden.
+On Flashback — the biggest Swedish-speaking internet forum with around one million registered members — the six hundred or so threads dealing with VPN use often revolve around privacy concerns.
 In the lengthy thread dedicated to Anonine, one user responds to a question about the level of security provided by Anonine’s different VPN solutions as follows: